tfc/tfc.github.io/_posts/2016-11-05-python_style_printf_for_cpp.md

 All type safety aside, at this point most likely everyone will agree that this is, from a readability and comfort perspective, *no* improvement over to `printf`.

-> Although i must say that i do not format floating point numbers every day, and had to guess here and there while being too lazy to look at the documentation.
+> Although I must say that I do not format floating point numbers every day and had to guess here and there while being too lazy to look at the documentation.
-> In order to see if the `printf` format works as i hoped, i had to run the program.
+> In order to see if the `printf` format works as I hoped, I had to run the program.
-> At the same time, the C++ iostream format just did not compile when i did it wrong!
+> At the same time, the C++ iostream format just did not compile when I did it wrong!

 ### Round 2: Type Pitfalls

-When compiling the following program on a 64 bit machine, everything is fine:
+When compiling the following program on a 64-bit machine, everything is fine:

 {% highlight c++ %}
 printf("%ld\n", static_cast<uint64_t>(123));
 {% endhighlight %}

-Compiling it on a 32 bit machine, the compiler quickly comes up with errors like:
+Compiling it on a 32-bit machine, the compiler quickly comes up with errors like:

 {% highlight bash %}
 error: format '%ld' expects argument of type 'long int', but argument 2 has type 'uint64_t {aka long long unsigned int}' [-Werror=format=]
 {% endhighlight %}

 So on 32bit systems, one should better have used `%lld`.
-This feels needlessly complicated, because in both cases, the compiler knows the \*@!#\* type, but nevertheless the programmer has to deal with this now.
+This feels needlessly complicated because in both cases, the compiler knows the \*@!#\* type, but nevertheless the programmer has to deal with this now.

 There is a portable solution: `PRIu64`.
 The header file <cinttypes> brings a lot of PRI macros.